Colmar, France- stepping into a dream

 Once upon a time (in the 9th century exactly) there was some cool guy that said: “hey, the world needs colorful half-timbered houses”.
 So he founded the beautiful town of Colmar.

 It kept being a town (free imperial city precisely) with colorful half-timbered houses until it was taken by the Swedish army for two years.
 Then it was conquered by France (actually by Louis XIV-he liked nice things) in 1673, then it became part of the German Empire.
 After the WW1 France said: “No, I want the colorful half-timbered houses back!”.
 So it became part of France again.
 Until 1940.
 Colmar became German again.
 Not for long though: since 1954 Colmar is part of France.
 It had a pretty intense love-life with Germany and France.
-Thankfully, Colmar remained a town of “colorful half-timbered houses” throughout the years, becoming the capital of Alsatian wine.
+Thankfully, Colmar remained a town of “colorful half-timbered houses” throughout the years, becoming the capital of Alsatian wine region.

 If Colmar was not on your list of dream destinations, you should add it.
 It has everything a place can have to be called “perfect”: good food and wine, dreamy streets, beautiful architecture and wine.
 And Belle’s hometown from Beauty and the Beast was inspired by Colmar.